DEMONICCA/Dex2OAT-Optimizer/README.md

 > [!NOTE]
 > DESCRIPTION 📝:
-> - Dex2OAT Optimizer is a Magisk module that aims to improve Dalvik VM performance by optimizing the Dex2OAT process on Android.
+> - Dex2OAT Optimizer is a Magisk module that optimizes Dalvik VM & Dex2OAT to improve Android performance.
+This module aims to speed up application execution and improve the efficiency of the Android system in managing compiled code.
 <hr/>

 > [!IMPORTANT]